HTA Stage 2 guidance notes

-Please describe the health service setting or context in which the study will take place (such as the organisation or service type).
+Please describe the health or social care service setting or context in which the study will take place (such as the organisation or service type).

 Please describe the data you plan to collect.
 Depending upon your study design and methodology, you may need to explain what data collection instruments or measures you plan to use, and whether you will be using instruments already developed and tested elsewhere or instruments which you develop as part of this project.
 For example, where cost or outcome data is to be collected, you need to make clear and justify your approach to defining and measuring the costs or outcomes in question.
 You should make clear the link between the data collected and the research questions outlined earlier.